vineetk1/Build-a-Deep-Learning-machine/README.md

 &emsp; &emsp; &emsp;  &emsp; &thinsp;  Keyboard
 &emsp; &emsp; &emsp;  &emsp; &thinsp;  Mouse
 $1365 &emsp; &emsp; Total including rebates, sales tax, and shipping; but excluding Monitor, Keyboard, and Mouse
 Include a hard drive if 500 GB of SSD capacity is not sufficient.
-My specific components list is at <https://pcpartpicker.com/user/vink9482/saved/M6WxYJ>.
+My specific components list is <a href="https://pcpartpicker.com/user/vink9482/saved/M6WxYJ" target="_blank">HERE</a>
 # Assemble hardware components
 Spend sufficient time in understanding the instructions in the installation manuals that come with each component.
 Carefully follow directions in the installation manuals to install the components.
 I installed the components in the following order:
 1. Install the CPU in the Motherboard.